andrewhood125/java-sudoku/README.md

 Move.java -- This class is used to hold an x, y and data.
 Which correspond to a row, collumn and that number 1-9 that you put at that location.
 The Move is passed as one object to make it simpler to validate.

 Support.java -- Is a helper class that holds nine tiles and can perform checks on those tiles including checking for a duplicate.
-A Sudoku board must meet certain criteria and three support objects are user Quadrant, Horizontal and Vertical well all identical these classes are loaded with different tiles.
-Support has all the guts for those classes.
+A Sudoku board must meet certain criteria and three Support objects are used to represent them Quadrant, Horizontal and Vertical.

-Quadrant.java -- Extends Support.

-Vertical.java -- Extends Support.

-Horizontal.java -- Extends Support.

-gameBoard.su
+*.su
 ============
-This file holds the gameBoard the program loads.
+These files hold the gameBoard the program loads.
 It is a comma delimited file where each row corresponds directly to a row on the board.

 Solver Methodology
 ==================